ryanries/PassFiltEx/README.md

   If it crashes, it will crash the lsass process of the domain controller, which will in turn reboot the domain controller.
 It can even render a domain controller unbootable by putting the system into a boot loop.
   You'd need to boot the machine into a recovery environment and edit the registry offline to remove the password filter from the registry.
+  (Or just delete or rename the PassFiltEx.dll file from the recovery environment.
+It's not the end of the world; don't panic.)
   Therefore, this code must be immaculate and as reliable as you can possibly imagine.
 Avoid being "clever" and just write "boring", stable code.
   If you don't feel very comfortable with that, just leave me a note on what you want to see added and I'll see about it.
   That means /Wall, /WX and static analyzer at a minimum.